zbigniewcebula/esp_8_bit/README.md

 | Plus & Minus Together | Reset |

 # How it works

-## Composite Video
-Much as been written on generating color composite video with microcontrollers.
-[Rickard Gunée](https://elinux.org/images/e/eb/Howtocolor.pdf) kicked it off in 2003, with many fun variants emerging over the years.
-I enjoyed building the [RBox](https://hackaday.com/2010/10/27/smallest-gaming-console-ever-ever/) in 2010 that used a Cortex M0 and a R2R DAC to generate color NTSC, then in 2015 the [Arduinocade](https://hackaday.com/2015/09/17/retro-games-on-arduinocade-just-shouldnt-be-possible/) on an Arduino with upgraded crystal that used its SPI port to create the colors.
-Now that 2020 has given us all a little extra time at home its time to do another one.

-Now that we have fancy devices like the ESP8266/ESP32 we can be a little more ambitious.
-We have an order of magnitude more compute, two orders of magnitude more RAM, and three orders of magnitude more storage than an Arduino.
-And we have lots of new exotic new peripherals to play with.
-Using this newfound power [CNLohr](https://hackaday.com/2016/03/01/color-tv-broadcasts-are-esp8266s-newest-trick/) pulled off an amazing 1-bit Nyquist folding trick to produce a color NTSC broadcast on an ESP8266.
-[Bitluni](https://bitluni.net/esp32-color-pal) clocked the ESP32's DAC up to 13.3333Mhz and manged to create color PAL.
-Bitluni overview of how PAL works, his online visualization tools, his findings from spelunking around in the ESP32, and his other great projects are really worth exploring.

-The principle figure of merit for generating nice looking PAL or NTSC color is the accuracy and stability of the synthesized color carrier.
-Bitluni's clever technique used DDS to produce PAL carrier with ~3 DAC samples per cycle - close enough for most TVs to lock.
-Phase Alternate Line helps a lot here.

-NTSC is a lot more fussy about phase stability, jitter and frequency of its color carrier.
-DAC + DDS at 13.33Mhz produces a beautiful looking waveform but very sketchy color if any on most TVs.

-Turns out the ESP32 has a great tool for creating rock solid color carriers: The **Audio Phase Locked Loop**.

 ### The magic of the Audio PLL
 The ESP32 has a ultra-low-noise fractional-N PLL.
 It can be tuned to produce DAC sample rates up to **~20Mhz with very accurate frequency control**: